-Please select Level 2 or Level 3 based on what your coach has recommended.
 Not sure?
-Please ASK A QUESTION via our online form.
+Please ASK A QUESTION via our online form below.

 The Open Bic is taking the youth sailing world by storm and the Akarana Sailing Academy is now offering courses for the class.

-Our fleet of brand new Open Bic’s arrive in March and will be ready for Term 2 class bookings.
+Our fleet of brand new Open Bic’s arrived in March 2018 and are already proving to be a favourite class amongst the kids.

 If you’re just starting out, then we recommend that you enrol in the Optimist Level 1 course.
 The Feva courses are for those that understand the elements of sailing already, but who are wanting to learn how to sail a two-handed boat with a genneker.

 Weekday sessions start at 4pm each day, please ensure your sailor is here at 4pm ready to sail.
 The less time spent on the land will mean more time on the water learning and having fun.
 Pick up time is 7pm each day.
 Occasionally if the weather is particularly bad and we conduct an off the water session we may offer you the opportunity to collect your child earlier.

 Weekend morning sessions are from 9am to 12 and afternoon sessions run from 1pm to 4pm.
 Please make sure your child is here on time so they can enjoy maximum time or let us know if you are not coming so that we do not hold the group on shore while we are waiting for you to arrive